pandax54/address-book-api-refac/README.md

 mv .env.example .env
 ```

-3. You can use docker to setup the database:
+4. Configure the name and other attributes of your database on ormconfig.js and docker-compose file.

+3. run the docker images:
 ```
-example:
-$ docker run --name addressBook -e POSTGRES_PASSWORD=mysecretpassword -p 5433:5432 -d postgres

-$ $ docker run --name [image-name] -e POSTGRES_PASSWORD=[set your password] -p [set your port]:5432 -d postgres
+$ docker-compose up -d
 ```

-4. Configure the name and other attributes of your database on ormconfig.json file and run migration.
-(Next topic)

 ### Setting the ormconfig.json
-In the root you must configure the ```ormconfig.json```with your informations:
+In the root you must configure the ```ormconfig.js```with your informations:
+Do not forget to match this information with the docker-compose.yml

 ```
 ----> do not forget to change for your settings